-- Details on the disbursements from local relief funds, including how much (5) was disbursed for each allowable purpose and how many members received disbursements for those purposes, on both a unit-by-unit basis and total basis. - Information on any improper disbursements. - In the event that any board of trustees in any of the towns and cities benefited by (c) this Article shall neglect or fail to perform their duties, or shall willfully misappropriate the funds entrusted in their care by obligating or disbursing such funds for any purpose other than those set forth in G.S.
-58-84-35, then the Insurance Commissioner shall withhold any and all further payments to such board of trustees, or their successors, until the matter has been fully investigated by an official of the State Firemen's Association, and adjusted to the satisfaction of the Insurance Commissioner. - In the event that any local relief fund provided for in this Article becomes impaired. then the Firefighters' Relief Fund may in the discretion of its board of trustees assist the local unit administering the fund in providing for relief to injured firefighters and their dependents or survivors; provided, however, that any funds so provided to such impaired units shall be repaid in full at the statutory rate of interest from future local unit receipts if the impairment resulted from violations of this Article.
+- 1 2 - Any departments that have exceeded the maximum balance provided under (4) G.S.
+58-84-33(a). - 3 4 5 - Details on the disbursements from local relief funds, including how much (5) was disbursed for each allowable purpose and how many members received disbursements for those purposes, on both a unit-by-unit basis and total

+Information on any improper disbursements.
+(6)

+In the event that any board of trustees in any of the towns and cities benefited by this Article shall neglect or fail to perform their duties, or shall willfully misappropriate the funds entrusted in their care by obligating or disbursing such funds for any purpose other than those set forth in G.S.
+58-84-35, then the Insurance Commissioner shall withhold any and all further payments to such board of trustees, or their successors, until the matter has been fully investigated by an official of the State Firemen's Association, and adjusted to the satisfaction of the Insurance Commissioner.

+In the event that any local relief fund provided for in this Article becomes impaired, then the Statewide Firefighters' Relief Fund may in the discretion of its board of trustees assist the local unit administering the fund in providing for relief to injured firefighters and their dependents or survivors; provided, however, that any funds so provided to such impaired units shall be repaid in full at the statutory rate of interest from future local unit receipts if the impairment resulted from violations of this Article.